OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/faq.md

 ## How can I create an upgradeable instance from Solidity code?

 You can create upgradeable instances from Solidity code by using your project's App contract, and then calling its `create` function from Solidity.
-Note that to be able to do this, your project needs to be published, i.e. it needs to have the ZeppelinOS [Contracts Architecture](https://docs.zeppelinos.org/docs/architecture.html) enabled.
+Note that to be able to do this, your project needs to be published, i.e. it needs to have the OpenZeppelin SDK [Contracts Architecture](architecture) enabled.

-To see an example of how this is done, please refer to the example project [creating-instances-from-solidity](https://github.com/zeppelinos/zos/tree/master/examples/creating-instances-from-solidity).
+To see an example of how this is done, please refer to the example project [creating-instances-from-solidity](https://github.com/OpenZeppelin/openzeppelin-sdk/tree/master/examples/creating-instances-from-solidity).